fenago/machine-learning/lab_guides/lab_5.md

 Input:

-• A classifier with the following scores:
+- A classifier with the following scores:

-o Score of ‘aack’: a.
+    * Score of ‘aack’: a.
-o Score of ‘beep’: b.
+    * Score of ‘beep’: b.
-o Bias: c.
+    * Bias: c.

-• A point with coordinates (x1, x2) (where x1 is the number of appearances of the word ‘aack’, and x2 of the word ‘beep’).
+- A point with coordinates (x1, x2) (where x1 is the number of appearances of the word ‘aack’, and x2 of the word ‘beep’).

-• A learning rate η.
+- A learning rate η.

 Procedure :

-• Calculate the prediction that the classifier gives to the datapoint as:
+- Calculate the prediction that the classifier gives to the datapoint as:

-o ŷ = σ(ax1 + bx2 + c)
+    * ŷ = σ(ax1 + bx2 + c)

-• Output a classifier with the following scores:
+- Output a classifier with the following scores:

-o Score of ‘aack’: a + η (y − ŷ)x1 o Score of beep: b + η(y − ŷ)x2
+    * Score of ‘aack’: a + η (y − ŷ)x1
+    * Score of beep: b + η(y − ŷ)x2
-o Bias: c + η
+    * Bias: c + η

 And now that we have the logistic regression trick, we can easily write the pseudocode for the logistic regression algorithm.